 About Flow Science’s Research Assistance Program

 If you are a part of an academic program, like the researchers at the University of New Mexico featured in this blog, you may be eligible for access to FLOW-3D through Flow Science’s Academic Assistance Program.
 Through this program, researchers and educators at universities can apply for a free FLOW-3D license.
-For more information, check out our Research Assistance Program.
+For more information, check out our Academic Program.
 We look forward to working with you!

 Roveto, P.M., Gupta, A., Schuler, A.J., 2019.
 Effects of Attachment Surface Skew on Growth and Community Dynamics of Nitrifying Biofilms.
 Water Research (in review)